youwell-no/patient-demo/README.md

   - Run `npm run build` - This checks and builds all the needed assets for this solution (as configured in webpack.config.js)
   - Run `dotnet run` - Builds and starts the web application in a .net core hosting

 Dotnet core starts the application on both http://localhost:500 and  https://localhost:5001), but you need to use the HTTPS url to communicate with the server.
 If you need to install a certificate for localhost you can use the dotnet command `dotnet dev-certs https --trust`.

+#### Development environment
+.Net Core gets its running environment from the ASPNETCORE_ENVIRONMENT variable.
+This is defaulted as Production, so in order to use development settings you need to set this to "Development" using f.ex this PowerShell `$Env:ASPNETCORE_ENVIRONMENT = "Development"`

+#### Development account
 You also need an account in the Customer-Test version of our platform (log in at https://portal-customer-test.youwell.no) in order to test your application during development.
 If you dont have this please contact us at contact@youwell.no.